Hurlyburly (film)

-Hurlyburly is a 1998 independent comedy-drama film directed by Anthony Drazan and based on the 1984 play of the same name by David Rabe, who adapted the screenplay.
+Hurlyburly is a 1998 independent comedy-drama film directed by Anthony Drazan and based on Hurlyburly the 1984 play by David Rabe, who adapted the screenplay.
 The film is about the intersecting lives of several Hollywood players and wannabes.
 Rabe condensed the action of his three-hour plus play into two hours and updated the setting from the mid-1980s to the late 1990s.

 Plot

 Eddie, a cocaine-addicted womanizing casting director, lives in the Hollywood Hills, where his friend Mickey has come to stay with him temporarily after a fallout with his wife.
 Along with their buddies, Artie and out-of-work actor Phil, Eddie and Mickey live a life of decadence and immorality.
 Eddie is in love with Darlene, but she is also seeing the married Mickey.
 Eddie comes to question his lifestyle and purpose, while Mickey is content with his situation.
 Through a haze of drugs and booze, the four friends inch closer to rock bottom.